EngosSoftware/tck/README.md

 5. Check the log output for errors or exceptions and compare number of errors or skipped tests reported for each vendor with what's on the [TCK website](https://dmn-tck.github.io/tck/).
 For details on failed tests you can also look into the `target/surefire-reports` directory within each executed runner's sub-directory.

 If you have trouble executing a runner consult the `README.md` file in its sub-directory or contact the vendor.

+## Naming conventions

+* The `name` attribute of the `definitions` element should be the name of the file containing this definition without extension, for example, when file name is `0108-first-hitpolicy.dmn` then `<definitions name="0108-first-hitpolicy">`.
+This rule makes all test cases unique, and deployable all at once.
+The unique key is then the `name` attribute of `definitions` element.

+* The `id` attribute of the `definitions` should be UUID prefixed with underscore.